thenexthub/Codira/docs/ReferenceGuides/UnderscoredAttributes.md

-The alignment value specified must be a power of two, and cannot be less than the "natural" alignment of the type that would otherwise be used by the Swift ABI.
+The alignment value specified must be a power of two, and cannot be less than the "natural" alignment of the type that would otherwise be used by the Codira ABI.
 This attribute is intended for the SIMD types in the standard library which use it to increase the alignment of their internal storage to at least 16 bytes.